-- A. Students using school transport will follow the school transport code of conduct; where behaviour falls below the School's expectation the student may be removed temporarily or permanently from the school transport service. - B. When a student is wearing school uniform or is in some other way identifiable as a student at the School for example, but not limited to, being with other students on the way to or from school; where behaviour falls below the School's expectation the student may be sanctioned using the full range of consequences, including exclusions. - C. On any school-organised or school-related activity the normal behaviour expectations and sanctions apply.
+- C. On any school-organised or school-related activity the normal behaviour expectations and sanctions apply.
 Where behaviour falls below the School's expectation the student may be returned home (at parental/carers cost). - D. The School may sanction any student for misbehaviour at any time, whether or not the conditions A to C above apply, if the behaviour: - Could have repercussions for the orderly running of the School or - Poses a threat to another student, member of staff or member of the public or - Could adversely affect the reputation of the School or otherwise bring the School into disrepute